SEEDIG Youth School

 - Tina Lukezić, Sarajevo School of Economics and Business, Bosnia and Herzegovina

 - Uada Mema, University of Tirana, Albania

-- Vlado Velichkovski, Faculty of Computer Science and Engineering, The former Yugoslav Republic of Macedonia
+- Vlado Velichkovski, Faculty of Computer Science and Engineering, North Macedonia